 “The following adverse reactions have been reported in dogs after giving Milbemycin oxime or lufenuron: vomiting, depression/lethargy, pruritus, urticaria, diarrhea, anorexia, skin congestion, ataxia, convulsions, hypersalivation and weakness.” http://www.capstarpet.com/pdf/Dear_Doctor.pdf

 The following article is very insightful listing many of the ingredients in these products as well as the actual products themselves: http://www.apnm.org/publications/resources/fleachemfin.pdf

-By reading and learning this information, you can then be more fully prepared to make truly informed decisions for your pets.
-Always read the MSDS and/or ask for Informed Consent if you choose to continue using these type of products on your pets.
+By reading and learning this information, you can then be more fully prepared to make truly informed decisions for your dog.
+Always read the MSDS and/or ask for Informed Consent if you choose to continue using these type of products on your dog.
 Because I know that some people will still choose to continue using these products due to convenience, comfort zones, and they trust whatever they are using simply because they want to believe these companies would never sell an unsafe product or that their veterinarians would never prescribe an unsafe product – I implore you to do your own research!
-These are YOUR pets, and therefore they are YOUR responsibility not your veterinarian’s, and not the companies who make these products.
+These are YOUR dogs, and therefore they are YOUR responsibility not your veterinarian’s, and not the companies who make these products.
 These companies are in business to make money.
 Because they are, even your veterinarian is often uninformed or chooses to remain willfully ignorant.

 Did you know that the skin is the largest organ in the body – both an eliminative and an absorbent organ?
 This means that the skin is actually ingesting at least 60% of what is applied to it into the body!